anthonyrisinger/riprompt/README.md

 >
 > *-Claude*

-Symbolic Prompt Expressions are an experimental framework for post-hoc AI response tuning.
+Symbolic Prompt Expressions (SPE) is an experimental framework for post-hoc AI response tuning.
 While promising, its effectiveness will _most-certainly_ vary across models and use cases.
 It's important to note that SPE acts as a complex, multi-dimensional prompt guiding AI responses _within the context of a conversation_, rather than fundamentally altering the AI's underlying architecture or training.